fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =
+* Breaking change: Moved local pickup functions and customizations to a new class, potentially breaking sites with customizations that rely on these functions.
+* Improved: Show "Pickup point" as the substep title.
+Text can be changed by using the filter `fc_shipping_address_local_pickup_point_title`.

 = 1.2.10 - 2021-09-10 =
 * Added: New filter hook `fc_coupon_code_field_initially_expanded` to allow displaying the coupon code field always expanded.
 * Improved: Fix plugin and theme compatibility styles enqueue function to use filter hook instead of options to allow disabling loading compatibility files.